gvwilson/thirdbit/src/fiction/leaderboard/index.md

 They don't work."

 Unigwe's jaw set.
-"That is defeatist," he snapped.
+"That is *defeatist*," he snapped.
 From the way he said it
 I could tell it was some fashionable memer's current explanation for all the world's ills.

+"Nevertheless," I said,
-"I prefer to think of it as realistic," I said, swiping Bench a surreptitious thumbs down.
+swiping Bench a surreptitious thumbs down.
 She swiped me back a shrug.
-She would bill the noodle for her time, and the Turner meant I'd forgive her for wasting mine.
+She would bill him for her time, and the Turner meant I'd forgive her for wasting mine.
-All that was left was small talk and insincere promises to follow up.
+All that was left was insincere promises to follow up.

 <p class="center">* * *</p>

-She called me again four days later.
+She called me again three days later.
-In that time four more people had died: a Texan property developer who miscalculated how much his country's government was paying him *not* to drill, a geriatric Saudi prince, an exec in the Philippines who waited a little too long to start unloading some of her billions, and a Papal banker whose graft had been so subtle that she hadn't even been on the board, which caused a ten-second flurry among my fellow professionals.
+In that time three more people had died: a Texan who miscalculated how much his government was paying him *not* to drill, a geriatric Saudi prince, and a property developer in the Philippines who waited a little too long to start unloading some of her billions.
+Like almost everyone else in the top hundred who was of a certain age, they only swapped money with each other.
+They'd all have been safer if they just gave a few billion away, but as a very English client of mine had once sniffed, that just wasn't done.

 There had been other news—another carbon sequestration agreement had been signed, and something called leishmaniasis had finally been eradicated—but I had ignored it.